bmamlin/openmrs-contrib-metrics/README.md

 If you download new data or make changes to github files, you must clear the `pgdata` subfolder for data to get reloaded.
 If the `pgdata` folder contains _any_ data, postgres will not try to load any new data.

+## Troubleshooting

+If the stack fails to run, check the logs with:

+`docker-compose logs`

+If you see error message or messages of services being unreachable, scroll to the where the errors begin.
+If you see a message like "max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]", then increase virtual memory with:

+`sysctl -w vm.max_map_count=262144`

+To make the change permanent, you need to edit `/etc/sysctl.conf` and set `vm.max_map_count` to 262144 (from [stackoverflow](https://stackoverflow.com/a/51448773/5602641)).